Tickets for Newhailes House

 - Take woodland walks and get stunning views across the Firth of Forth and other towns along the river

-Walk through three centuries of history in a house once owned by the prominent Dalrymple family.
-See old books and ancient features, gilded eagles and abandoned rooms that were only recently unlocked!
-Walk the woodland grounds and take in amazing views of the Forth and beyond.
-A refreshing day out from Edinburgh.
+Walk through three centuries of history in a 17th-century house once owned by the prominent Dalrymple family.
+See old books and ancient features, visit abandoned rooms that were only recently unlocked and walk the woodland grounds.

-The abandoned servants’ kitchen and scullery would make for a great opening scene in a period drama (albeit a creepy one).
-These rooms were locked up from the 1940s to the 1990s so it's pretty eerie down there.
+The abandoned servants’ kitchen and scullery in the 17th-century Newhailes House would make for a great opening scene in a period drama (albeit a creepy one).
+These rooms were locked up from the 1940s to the 1990s so it's a real privilege to enter them now.

-Once the residence of the powerful Dalrymple family, much of this impressive stately home near Edinburgh has been left the way it was.
-Historical wonders range from the Chinese wallpaper and Italian fireplace, to the gilded eagles guarding the drawing room door, to the tatty books and flattened polar bear rug in the library!
+Once the residence of the influential Dalrymple family, much of this Palladian stately home near Edinburgh has been left the way it was.
+Historical wonders range from the Chinese wallpaper and Italian marble fireplaces, to the gilded eagles guarding the drawing room, to the old books and polar bear rug in the library.

 - Access to Newhailes